 To help me with this article, Dannie translated much of the (useless and insecure) official website, which does have an English page, but it’s still almost entirely in Chinese because all the information is presented in images instead of text.
 Let’s all thank Dannie for doing that tedious work so that I don’t have to rely on second hand sources for schedules and prices.

 By the way, this article contains affiliate links.
 If you click on one and make a purchase, we will earn a small commission at no extra cost to you.
 These commissions help support our travels and this website.
 Thank you.
-If you’d like to learn more about our efforts to monetize this travel blog, read our monthly report, Operation Digital Nomad.

 The Yunnan Ethnic Village in Kunming, China

 The Yunnan Ethnic Village is a cultural park in Kunming, China that is dedicated to honoring and educating people about the many Chinese minority ethnicities that live in Yunnan Province.
 The park is actually a collection of 26 villages, representing each of those ethnicities.
 Each individual village is designed to display the traditional, dress, architecture and customs of its respective ethnicity.